eclipse-sumo/sumo/docs/web/docs/Simulation/Output/index.md

 - Duration: The amount of elapsed time (as measure by a clock hanging on the wall) while computing the simulation.
+- TraCI-Duration: The amount of elapsed time (as measure by a clock hanging on the wall) spent for processing TraCI-commands.
+This includes the time spent in the traci client script.
 - "Real time factor": The quotient of *simulated time* / *computation time*.
 If one hour is simulated in 360 seconds the real time factor is 10.